 Since 1991 Sue has held leading national roles this included 18 years as national policy and practice adviser for neurology at the Royal College of Nursing (RCN) where she coordinated RCN involvement in NICE guidelines for Parkinson’s and multiple sclerosis.
 In 2008 Sue set up a unique commissioning support organisation for Parkinson’s UK, the MS Society and Motor Neuron Disease Association - Neurological Commissioning Support (NCS) for which she obtained eight years funding from NHSE Innovation.
 She obtained NHS England niche provider status for commissioning support in 2014.
 She was additionally awarded further NHSE funding to support mentorship of other charities to develop similar commissioning support services: Diabetes UK, MacMillan Cancer Care and British Heart Foundation.

-A Florence Nightingale Scholar and Winston Churchill fellow Sue is a Founder Faculty member of the Parkinson’s Academy, a member of the Bristol Health Partners Health Integration Team Move-hIT and a volunteer with Somerset Healthwatch
+A Florence Nightingale Scholar and Winston Churchill fellow Sue is a founder faculty member of the Parkinson’s Academy, a member of the Bristol Health Partners Health Integration Team Move-HIT and a Board member of Healthwatch Somerset.
+She is also a Patient and Public Voise member of the NHS England Neurosurgery and spinal surgery Clinical Reference Group, a member of the NHSE Neurology Transformation CRG as well as being the first nurse member of the Association of British Neurologists Services Committee.

 Sue Thomas is a contributor to the following academies